 The map document you publish as a feature service can contain layers that have different coordinate systems.
 When clients access the feature service, the feature service translates the coordinate system if needed.
 For example, if a client inserts a feature through a feature service using a coordinate system that is different from the coordinate system of the layer, the feature service converts the feature's coordinate system to match the layer's coordinate system before storing the new feature.
 Spatial queries involving geometries also convert to the layer's coordinate system before being applied to return the correct results.

 The feature service also uses geographic (datum) transformations if needed.
-For example, if the layer is stored in NAD27 and a feature is inserted through the service with a coordinate system of WGS 1984, a WGS 1984 to NAD27 datum transformation is performed before the feature is stored.
+For example, if the layer is stored in NAD27 and a feature is inserted through the service with a coordinate system of WGS84, a WGS84 to NAD27 datum transformation is performed before the feature is stored.
 You can control the transformation method by setting up transformations in the data frame properties of the map document before publishing.
 A default transformation is performed if one is not defined in the map.

 Although you can publish separate layers that have different coordinate systems, all records in an individual table must use the same coordinate system.